Negarashr/Risk-Game/README.md

 # Risk-Game
-The Risk game -Single page web application
+The Risk game final project -Single page web application-Angular and Java

 Risk game is a strategy board game.you can read more about the game rules  here : https://en.wikipedia.org/wiki/Risk_(game) This project is the online version of this game developed by a group of master students of Concordia university.